 Doctors at the family’s local medical center concluded Robert Jr. was too sick for a transplant, but the family held on to hope.
 Robert Jr. was added to the transplant waiting list at UMMC to increase the chance of finding a matching liver.
-An organ became available at the 11th hour, with Rolf Barth, MD, successfully completing the transplant procedure.
+An organ became available at the 11th hour, and Robert Jr.'s transplant was success completed.

 Robert Jr. was able to get back to a normal life, with new hobbies including acting and improv; his son participated in plays and shows alongside him.
 The Hughes family also volunteered for transplant organizations, spreading awareness about the benefits of organ donation.